build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 # Remove Route53 Domain
 aws route53 delete-hosted-zone --id ${HOSTED_ZONE_ID}
 ```

+## Conclusion

+With the completion of this tutorial, you’ve effectively deployed the ExternalDNS add-on on your Amazon EKS cluster, enabling automatic DNS management for your Kubernetes services.
+By integrating with DNS providers like AWS Route 53, you have set the stage for effortless domain name resolution, fully in line with industry standards.
+This tutorial has walked you through the initial setup of the ExternalDNS add-on, the configuration of environment variables like `HOSTED_ZONE_ID` and `AWS_ROUTE53_DOMAIN`, and the steps for domain registration.
+You've also delved into the specifics of URL navigation for external clients.

+To continue your journey with a real domain, you'll need to [Register a Domain Name with Amazon Route 53](https://aws.amazon.com/getting-started/hands-on/get-a-domain/).
+After you've registered a domain name with Amazon Route 53, set the `HOSTED_ZONE_ID` & `AWS_ROUTE53_DOMAIN` variable with your registered domain, then revisit the steps in this guide.
+By doing so, you'll be able to access the service directly from a browser by navigating to `<SUB_DOMAIN>.<AWS_ROUTE53_DOMAIN>`.
+This final setup ensures a comprehensive, fully operational environment, poised for both internal and external service accessibility.

 To learn more about ExternalDNS watch this [video](https://www.youtube.com/watch?v=3sUsZq1TA2g) or read kubernetes [documentation](https://kubernetes-sigs.github.io/external-dns/v0.13.5/tutorials/aws/).